-FUNDING AREAS: Medical research, education, community services, and Jewish causes
+FUNDING AREAS: Medical research, education, community services, Jewish causes

-IP TAKE: Unlike many foundations in the city, Circle of Service will likely consider your unsolicited grant proposal.
-Pitch a proposal for education or basic needs for the best results.
+IP TAKE: Pitch a proposal for education or basic needs for the best results.

 PROFILE: Established in 1997, the Circle of Service Foundation was created with the proceeds of the sale of stock by CDW Corp. founder Michael P. Krasny.
-Krasny was a former car salesman found a way to make a fortune buying and selling computers in the early days of technology.
+Krasny was a former car salesman who found a way to make a fortune buying and selling computers in the early days of technology.
 In 2007, he sold CDW, a technical gadget and networking equipment company, to Madison Dearborn Partners for $7.3 billion.
 This boosted the foundation's assets considerably, and he's donated more than $350 million of his company shares to charity.
 Grantmaking areas of interest are medical research, education, community services, and Jewish causes.

 Circle of Service pours a majority of its grantmaking budget into education and basic needs programs for food and housing.
 Since Krasny is an active member in the Jewish community and his synagogue, a good portion of the funds go to Jewish community causes as well.
-Surprisingly, not many funds flow toward technology-based organizations and hardly any grants are made for the arts.
-Unlike many of Chicago's foundations, Circle of Service will likely accept and review your unsolicited grant proposal.
-Pitch a program to Levine that exclusively benefits Chicago, Cook County, and Lake County for the best results.
-Start-ups don't usually fare well, because to be considered, your organization needs to have made more than $75,000 in private revenue the prior year.
+Not many funds go to technology-based organizations, and hardly any grants are made for the arts.